bio-ontology-research-group/EmbedPVP/README.md

 # EmbedPVP
 Prioritizing genomic variants (SNP/InDls) through neuro-symbolic, knowledge-enhanced learning

+We developed an Embedding-based Phenotype Variant Predictor (EmbedPVP), a computational method to prioritize variants involved in genetic diseases by combining genomic information and clinical phenotypes.
+EmbedPVP leverages a large amount of background knowledge from human and model organisms about molecular mechanisms through which abnormal phenotypes may arise.
+Specifically, EmbedPVP incorporates phenotypes linked to genes, functions of gene products, and the anatomical site of gene expression, and systematically relates them to their phenotypic effects through neuro-symbolic, knowledge-enhanced machine learning.

 ## Annotation data sources (integrated in the candidate SNP prediction workflow)
 We integrated the annotations from different sources:
 - Gene ontology ([GO](http://geneontology.org/docs/download-go-annotations/))